-Enjoy safe drinking water all the time.
 The consequences of having unsafe drinking water can be dire.
 Pollutants like heavy metals can have profound health consequences at worst, or at best make your water unpalatable.
-While the vast majority of municipal water systems in the United States do an excellent job of treating our water, there is always the danger of system failures, so it’s best to be safe.
+While the vast majority of municipal water systems in the United States do an excellent job of treating our water and ensuring water quality, there is always the danger of system failures, so it’s best to be safe.
 If you filter your water with an effective home water filtration system you’re making a smart investment in the health of your family.

-Improve the taste of your drinking water.
 Water is one of the best fluids for your body, and adding more water to your diet can have real benefits for your overall health.
 So why not enjoy the best tasting water?
-With a water filtration system in your home, you’ll enjoy the clean, crisp taste of pure water, every time you open your tap.
+With a whole house water filter in your home, you’ll enjoy the clean, crisp taste of pure water, every time you open your tap.

-There are several different methods that are commonly employed for water filtration in the home.
+Several different methods are commonly employed for water filtration in the home.
 Depending on your particular situation, the right one for your situation can vary.
 Let’s take a look at the science behind each of the most popular filtration technologies.

-Reverse osmosis water filter systems.
 This is the gold standard for home water filter systems.
 These systems use air pressure to force water through a semi-permeable membrane.
-Properly installed, these systems can handle a large quantity of water and filter out almost all contaminants.
-Reverse osmosis systems are designed to operate in a central location and provide the entire home with filtered water.
+Properly installed, these systems can handle a large quantity of filtered water and eliminate almost all contaminants.
+Reverse osmosis systems are designed to operate as a whole house water filter.
+They're placed in a central location and provide the entire home with filtered water.

 At Team Enoch we offer a variety of different water filtration systems from respected manufacturers.
 Get in touch with us to find out what your options are.

-Our plumbing experts at Enoch have the training, expertise, and experience to work with you to evaluate your situation and recommend a water filtration system that meets your needs.
+Our plumbing experts at Enoch have the training, expertise, and experience to work with you to evaluate your situation and recommend a water filtration system that meets your needs and matches your water supply.
 Our expertise with purification system installations at Enoch means we have the experience and knowledge to offer you a variety of options from highly-rated manufacturers.
 If you’re considering a water purification system, don’t delay, get in touch with us today.
 Quotes are free, and we’ll help you find the system for your home.